v-rajagt/IntuneDocs/intune/configuration/ios-device-features-settings.md

     ![Add app notification in iOS profile in Intune](./media/ios-device-features-settings/ios-macos-app-notifications.png)

   - **App bundle ID**: Enter the **App Bundle ID** of the app you want to add.
 See [Bundle IDs for built-in iOS apps](bundle-ids-built-in-ios-apps.md) for some examples.
   - **App name**: Enter the name of the app you want to add.
-This name is used for your reference in the Azure portal.
+This name is used for your reference in the Microsoft Endpoint Manager admin center.
 It *isn't* shown on the device.
   - **Publisher**: Enter the publisher of the app you're adding.
-This name is used for your reference in the Azure portal.
+This name is used for your reference in the Microsoft Endpoint Manager admin center.
 It *isn't* shown on the device.
   - **Notifications**: **Enable** or **Disable** the app from sending notifications to the device.
     - **Show in Notification Center**: **Enable** allows the app to show notifications in the device Notification Center. **Disable** prevents the app from showing notifications in the Notification Center.
     - **Show in Lock Screen**: Select **Enable** to see notifications from the app on the device lock screen. **Disable** prevents the app from showing notifications on the lock screen.